michielbdejong/documents/logo.md

 ### Activities

-Our goal is to provide hosting service for free, and as easy as possible to people with minimum knowledge.
+Our goal is to provide personal server hosting, independent from the big platforms that spy on your data.

 ### Business Model

 Donation based.
 If we reach 15k users, then it would cost 1€/user/year.
-So we could work donation based
+So we could work donation based.
+Also, we offer a personal service to someone who want to run their own server, but doesn't have the time or the skills.
+And you are always assigned one specific IndieHoster, which is your personal server administrator.
+In this sense, it's a bit like a personal shopper who helps you shop, a personal trainer who helps you in the gym, or any other kind of personnel you may hire if you're really rich, like a housemaid, a cook, or a dog walker.
+Our service will also be quite a unique niche service, which very few competitors (if any) are currently offering.
+This means we could easily ask yuppies for more money (while still taking on poor customers as pro bono).

 ### Number of employees